Marcuzzo/PSTeamViewer/readme.md

 Initialize-TVAPI -Token 'YOUR-TEAMVIEWER-TOKEN'

 # Get all users
 Get-TVUser

 # -or when you didn't call the Initialize-TVAPI CmdLet:
 Get-TVUser -Token 'YOUR-TEAMVIEWER-TOKEN'

 ```

-Example scripts can be found in the [example](./example) directory
+Example scripts can be found in the [example](./example) directory.

+## Contributing

+This module is still under development but basic functionality is present and somewhat tested.
+You are more then welcome contribute to this module.
+Check out the ( [online](http://psteamviewer.readthedocs.io/en/latest/) ) [documentation](./docs).